-In this paper, we presented a more complete picture of Chinese policy on human embryo and embryoid research by analyzing Chinese laws, administrative regulations, departmental rules, and normative documents, and their impacts.
+In this paper, we presented a more complete picture of Chinese policy on human embory and embryoid research by analyzing Chinese laws, administrative regulations, departmental rules, and normative documents, and their impacts.
 We discussed and assessed China's legislative development in guiding human embryo and embryoid research, as well as the backdrop in which China has endeavored to handle both the need for expanding debates from justice practice, academia, and the public and the shifting external environment.
 The key to accomplishing these objectives is to focus more on the advancement of ethical governance in science and technology while also accelerating the process of modifying its legal and regulatory framework regularly.
 The ISSCR released new guidelines that relaxed the 14-day rule, taking away the hard barrier, has rekindled relevant ethical controversies and, posed a fresh set of challenges to each nation's legislations and policies directly or indirectly.
 Nevertheless, it is obvious that Chinese society commonly opposes giving embryos or fetuses the legal status of humans, presumably due to the Chinese public not seeming to have any strong religious beliefs regarding the embryo.
 On this basis, they do not strongly oppose the potential expansion of the 14-day rule.
-After the guidelines to strengthen governance over ethics in science, and technology were released by the general offices of the Communist Party of China Central Committee and the State Council, Chinese policymakers have incorporated bioethics into the national strategic goals using a "People-Centered" approach to develop and promote an ecological civilization, which is based on the idea that economic and technological progress should not be at the expense of resource depletion and environmental degradation (China Daily News, 2022).
+After the guidelines to strengthen governance over ethics in science, and technology were released by the general offices of the Communist Party of China Central Committee and the State Council, Chinese policymakers have incorporated bioethics into the national strategic goals using a "People-Centered" approach to develop and promote an ecological civilization.

-In general, China follows the precautionary principle based on ethical priority as it believes that if scientific research carries any potential technological and moral risks on which no social ethical consensus has been attained, there would be a need to impose oversight for prevention and precaution.
+In general, China follows the precautionary principle" based on ethical priority as it believes that if scientific research carries any potential technological and moral risks on which no social ethical consensus has been attained, there would be a need to impose oversight for prevention and precaution.
 These recommendations do exclusively concur with the related biotechnology part of the Biosecurity Law, which focuses on provisioning to engage in biotechnology research, development, and application activities should be consistent with the ethical principles and risk prevention requirements.
 Meanwhile, China's adoption of a hybrid legislative model of legislation and ethical regulations with criminal, civil, and administrative sanctions, and a 14-day limit specified within its national hESCs guidelines, are representative of parts of countries such as India and Japan.
 A 14-day rule exists in the majority of national laws and guidelines but is not widely applied, according to the views of the human embryo and embryoids as a research tool vary internationally from permissive to completely prohibitive.
-For example, while the United States was the first to propose the 14-day limit, the US only has voluntary guidelines and funding limitations to be obligated to follow by researchers, but there is no federal law (Hurlbut, 2017).
-However, unlike the United Kingdom and Australia, which have a 14-day rule within their laws, Germany's Embryo Protection Act prohibited all basic research on human embryos and eliminated all potential embryo sources for research.
-The governance of the life sciences is an issue that should engage all countries, although countries will have different contexts, needs, and starting points (World Health Organization, 2022).
-The principal goal of effective medical biotechnology regulatory policy, which includes traditionally "top-down" setting of biomedical research policy by the government, and "bottom-up" public deliberation and adequate education on the basic science and possibilities, is the minimum of moral risk and promotes responsible innovation in the field of global embryo research.
-Given the breakthrough of the embryo and related research in the global frontier, countries around the world must coordinate the revision of the 14-day rule through communication and consultation and expeditiously consider options for establishing a comprehensive, credible, and long-lasting regulatory framework.
+For example, while the USA was the first to propose the 14-day limit, the US only has voluntary guidelines and funding limitations to be obligated to follow by researchers, but there is no federal law.
+(Hurlbut, 2017) However, unlike the UK and Australia, which have a 14-day rule within their laws, Germany's Embryo Protection Act prohibited all basic research on human embryos and eliminated all potential embryo sources for research.
+Although different countries have taken different regulatory paths, the principal goal of effective medical biotechnology regulatory policy, which includes traditionally "topdown" setting biomedical research policy by the government, and "bottom-up" public deliberation and adequate education on the basic science and possibilities, is the minimum of moral risk and to promotes responsible innovation in the field of global embryo research.
+Given the breakthrough of the embryo and related research in the global frontier, it is necessary for countries around the world to coordinate the revision of the 14-day rule through communication and consultation and to expeditiously consider options for establishing a comprehensive, credible, and long-lasting regulatory framework.

-Author contributions
+Author Contributions